themonkslab/dream_teamers_courses/dart/11.Medium_Dart/3_Creating_and_ running_ a_project.md

 }
 ```

-Voila! you can now run your first project from VSCode too!
+Voilà! you can now run your first project from VSCode too!
 In fact, you can do it super fast if you go to your `first_dart_project.dart` file, locate the `main` and click right above where it says: _Run_.
 That's the quick version! 😂

 And once you have seen the quick version of _Run_, you will have seen next to it, another one called _Debugg_.
 And that?
 Next chapter!